 However, employees who believe that they require a reasonable accommodation due to a mental or physical disability should contact Risk Management to begin the Interactive Process.
 Generally, applicable disability law requires the City to provide reasonable accommodation to employees who, because of their disability, are limited in or unable to perform one or more of the essential functions of their job.
-Reasonable accommodations are determined through the interactive process.
+Reasonable accommodations are determined through the interactive process, individually, on a case-by-case basis.